 The cherry blossom season typically runs from late March to early May, depending on the location and the weather conditions.
 It is recommended to see a kaika yosо̄ (開花予想 blooming forecast) and plan your hanami outing accordingly.

-Finally, sakura comes in many different variants and some bloom earlier than others.
+Sakura at full bloom usually lasts between one to two weeks and has several stages.
+There are also many different variants, and some bloom earlier than others.
 For example, you can see the sakura bloom as early as mid-February if you travel to the Izu Peninsula.
-For more information on different types of sakura, click here.

 Clothing

 Spring in Japan is the season of sankan-shion (三寒四温, three cold days, four warm days).
-This means that the weather fluctuates a lot and your choice of clothes is important.
-If it’s a warm day you may want to try wearing traditional Japanese clothing such as a kimono and yukata.
-Just remember to bring a blanket or something to sit on.
+This means that the weather fluctuates a lot and your choice of clothing is important.
+If it’s a warm day, you may want to try wearing traditional Japanese clothing like a kimono or yukata.
+Just remember to bring a tarp or something to sit on.

 Food and drinks